"Why would I want to do that?" He’s the CEO of a venerable Canadian institution and right now he’s not impressed by my suggestion.

 Surface autonomy or real autonomy?

-Despite all the buzz around autonomy, this old Forbes article is probably the most honest: it offers advice on how to give staff the feeling of autonomy while senior leaders still call all the shots.
+Despite all the buzz around autonomy, this old Forbes article is probably the most honest: it offers advice on how to give staff the feeling of autonomy while senior leaders still call all the shots in the workplace empowerment.

 One suggestion to cultivate a feeling of autonomy is giving people control over peripheral decisions, from meeting topics to choosing what to order for team lunches.